 If you’re seeing a physical therapist for low back pain, you’re taking a great first step in your recovery.
 JACO Rehab’s team treats low back pain daily.
 It is one of the most common injuries seen in the clinic.

 During your first visit, your therapist will ask you questions to better understand your symptom patterns.
 He/she may also ask about medical history, as some issues can cause referring symptoms into the low back.
 If your therapist suspects that your symptoms need more testing to rule out other issues, we always work with your physician to make that happen.

 After your therapist gathers information on your symptom presentation, you will receive exercises, stretches to help alleviate your pain.
 You may even gain insight into what’s causing your pain as well as ideas on how to change your habits to prevent future irritation.

 Keep in mind that you see a physical therapist 1-2 hours per week, and the rest of your recovery is up to you.
-The more compliant you are with your daily exercise regimen, the better your outcomes!
+The more compliant you are with your exercise regimen, the better your outcomes!
 If you’re curious about other exercises, make sure you consult your physical therapist first.

 Future sessions will focus on reassessing your symptoms and adjusting where necessary.
 If you’re showing improvements, your physical therapist may progress some exercises to help reinforce these improvements.
 Continued compliance with your exercises is expected until you have reached your treatment goals.